pentcoin/DApp/README.md

-# XENSHIBA DApp
+# PENTCOIN MINERS CLUB

 ## Introduction

-XENShiba DApp allows for Minting and Staking XENShiba NFTs which gives owners right to mine XSHIBA token for free into circulation.
+PENTCOIN DApp allows for Minting and Staking NFTs which gives owners right to mine $PTC token for free into circulation.